 The term Plastic Surgery comes from the Greek word plastike (teckhne) or the art of modelling or sculpting.

 Plastic Surgery on the Gold Coast is a growing industry for both men and women.
-New techniques and advancement in the aesthetic industry has increased the number of men and women who want to enhance their appearance and wind back the clock on the ageing process.
+New techniques and advancement in the aesthetic industry has increased the number of men and women who want to undergo plastic surgery procedures.

 Dr. Peter Widdowson, Director, at The Lotus Institute, on the Gold Coast, is a Plastic & Reconstructive Surgeon with over 25 years’ experience in this specialised area.

-All plastic, reconstructive and cosmetic surgery is performed by our qualified Plastic Surgeons, Dr. Peter Widdowson and Dr. Drew Cronin who has extensive experience in cosmetic, plastic reconstructive and laser procedures.
+All plastic, reconstructive and cosmetic surgery is performed by our qualified Plastic Surgeons, Dr. Peter Widdowson who has extensive experience in cosmetic, plastic reconstructive and laser procedures.

 Our Plastic Surgeons are members of a number of boards through their qualifications which include, Australian Society of Plastic Surgeons, (ASPS) Australian Society of Aesthetic Plastic Surgeons (ASAPS) , American Society of Plastic Surgeon, British Association of Plastic, Reconstructive and Aesthetic Surgeons (BAPRAS) and Fellow of Royal Society of Plastic Surgeons (FRACS).
 Royal Australasian College of Surgeons (SACS).